awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

 1. Choose **Save**\.

-## Step 6: Add Your Camera Device Resource to the Greengrass Group<a name="ml-console-dlc-add-cam-resource"></a>
+## Step 6: Add your camera device resource to the Greengrass group<a name="ml-console-dlc-add-cam-resource"></a>

- In this step, you create a resource for the camera module and affiliate it with the Lambda function, allowing the resource to be accessible on the AWS IoT Greengrass core\.
+ In this step, create a resource for the camera module and affiliate it with the Lambda function\.
+This makes it possible for the Lambda function to access the resource on the core device\.

+**Note**
+If you run in non\-containerized mode, AWS IoT Greengrass can access your device GPU and camera without configuring this device resource\.

 1. On the group configuration page, choose **Resources**\.
 ![\[The group configuration page with Resources highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-group-resources.png)